jharbieh-microsoft/copilot/README.md

 2. Or through organization accounts with GitHub Copilot for Business
 3. You can get for Free if you are a: verified Student, Teacher, Maintainer of a popular open source project

+## Behind the Scenes
+* Prompt Design
+* Prompt Libraries

+- [Prompt Engine](https://github.com/microsoft/prompt-engine) - The Prompt Engine is a library for building natural language prompts for code generation.
+It is used by Copilot to generate prompts for code completion.
+- [Prompt Engineering](https://microsoft.github.io/prompt-engineering/) - The Prompt Engineering website is a collection of resources for building natural language prompts for code generation.
+It is used by Copilot to generate prompts for code completion.

 ## Links and Resources
 * [Get Started](https://docs.github.com/en/copilot/getting-started-with-github-copilot)
 * [M365 and Copilot](https://blogs.microsoft.com/blog/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/)